JohnBellos/CrimeInLA/README.md

 ## Overview

 This project involves analyzing crime data in Los Angeles using Apache Spark.
-It includes queries implemented in both DataFrame and SQL APIs.
+It includes queries implemented in DataFrame, RDD and SQL APIs.

 ## Installation Requirements